staslev/LeetCode-refactored/FAQ.md

 #### Why do you keep saying *corporate whiteboard interview tragedy*?

-I think that the *corporate whiteboard interview* part if pretty clear.
+I think that the *corporate* and the *whiteboard interview* parts are pretty clear.

 As for the tragedy, well… in my personal view whiteboard interviews have a number of significant flaws: